MatthijsBrem/wheelchair-design-platform/README.md

 To install Pure Data on the raspberry, connect to the raspberry and type the following text in the command line:

 sudo apt-get install puredata

-Now we take a look at the Pure Data file short.pd:

-It is best to open the pure data file on your mac or pc for inspection, as a GUI will open.

-The Gui will show a couple of different building blocks.
-The left side of the patch is for receiving signals from python, this will be explained in the paragraph under this one.

-The rest of the patch is dedicated to manipulating the sound of the short audio file that the patch opens (shortloop.wav).

-Upon opening the short.pd patch, the loadbang will trigger three elements;

-  1. The pitch is set to 0.06 (this corresponds roughly to a normal
-  playing speed, in case of a different file, this value has to be retuned, the value for the normal playing speed can be read under the 44100/$f1 block.

-  2. The audio file is loaded into soundData and cut into samples.
-If an other file is used, just change the file name.
-In case it is placed in the same folder as the pd file, no directory path is needed.

-  3. The dsp is turned on, this means that audio can be broadcasted by Pure Data.

-The right side of the patch is dedicated to playback speed and direction of the sound; both the direction and pitch are controlled based upon the inputs from python.

-After the pitch has been set, the sound is then again compiled from the samples, hereafter the effects are applied to the sound.
+explain what it is plus what we do with it

 ## PD & Python
 explain communication between PD & Python

 For the communication between Pure Data and python, two programs from the puredata-utils are used; pdsend and pdreceive.
-These programs are automatically installed upon installing Pure Data.
+These programs are automatically installed upon installing Pure Data

-For the communication the sockets are used, so start the code with

-    import socket

-After this the socket is initialized and the port number is set.
-Make sure the netreceive in Pure Data is set to the same port number.

-    s = socket.socket()
-    host = socket.gethostname()
-    port = 3000

-Now the connection can be established

-    s.connect((host,port))

-Commands are now send using:

-    s.send(command.encode('utf-8'))

-where command is built up like: command= "PDport " + "signal" + " ;"

 # Sound controlling software